Joecstarr/thesis/sections/tabulation/arborescent/weighted_planar_trees/moves_on_trees.md

 ###### $F_3^\prime$ on bands

-The translation of crossings across child bands models the traditional **flype** move, of "Tait Flyping Conjecture" [@taitKnotsIIIII1900] fame.
+The translation of crossings across child bands models the traditional **flype** move of "Tait Flyping Conjecture" [@taitKnotsIIIII1900] fame.
 To see the correspondence between $F_3^\prime$ and flype we need to view the plumbed child (or parent) band as a tangle, $T$.
 We can then carry out
 $F_3^\prime$ over this tangle.
 Tracking the parts of this operation, we can see the correspondence